NicoloMoretti/barracks/README.md

 With your terminal open, write 'barracks' followed by a space, and then the path of your '.brk' file, which can be absolute, or relative if your terminal is already focused on a folder/directory.

-Here's an example of me compiling a file called 'test.brk' placed in my Downloads folder:
+Here's an example of me compiling a file called 'example.brk' placed in my Downloads folder:

 Windows absolute path: